 Dollar General (Case No. 1:13-cv-04307) in which the Commission alleges that the Company's criminal background check policy has a disparate impact on "Black Applicants" in violation of Title VII and seeks to recover monetary damages and injunctive relief on behalf of a class of "Black Applicants."
 The Company filed its Answer to the Complaint on August 9, 2013.

-The court has ordered the parties to participate in a settlement conference on November 18, 2013.
 The court has not entered a scheduling order and there are no other pending deadlines at this time.

 The Company believes that its criminal background check process is both lawful and necessary to a safe environment for its employees and customers and the protection of its assets and shareholders' investments.
 The Company also does not believe that this matter is amenable to class or similar treatment.
 However, at this time, it is not possible to predict whether the action will ultimately be permitted to proceed as a class or in a similar fashion or the size of any putative class.
 Likewise, at this time, it is not possible to estimate the value of the claims asserted, and, therefore, the Company cannot estimate the potential exposure or range of potential loss.
-If the matter were to proceed successfully as a class or similar action or the Company is unsuccessful in its defense efforts as to the merits of the action, it could have a material impact on the Company's financial statements as a whole.
+If the matter were to proceed successfully as a class or similar action or the Company is unsuccessful in its defense efforts as to the merits of the action, it could have a material adverse effect on the Company's consolidated financial statements as a whole.

 On May 23, 2013, a lawsuit entitled Juan Varela v.
-Dolgen California and Does 1 through 50 (Case No. RIC 1306158) was filed in the Superior Court of the State of California for the County of Riverside in which the plaintiff alleges that he and other "key carriers" were not provided with meal and rest periods in violation of California law and seeks to recover alleged unpaid wages, injunctive relief, consequential damages, pre-judgment interest, statutory penalties and attorneys' fees and costs.
+Dolgen California and Does 1 through 50 (Case No. RIC 1306158) ("Varela") was filed in the Superior Court of the State of California for the County of Riverside in which the plaintiff alleges that he and other "key carriers" were not provided with meal and rest periods in violation of California law and seeks to recover alleged unpaid wages, injunctive relief, consequential damages, pre-judgment interest, statutory penalties and attorneys' fees and costs.
 The Varela plaintiff seeks to represent a putative class of California "key carriers" as to these claims.
 The Varela plaintiff also asserts a claim for unfair business practices and seeks to proceed under California's Private Attorney General Act ("PAGA").

-The Company removed the action to the United States District Court for the Central District of California (Case No. EDCV 13-01172-VAP(SPx) on July 1, 2013, and filed its Answer to the Complaint on July 1, 2013.
+The Company removed the action to the United States District Court for the Central District of California (Case No. 5:13-cv-01172VAP-SP) on July 1, 2013, and filed its Answer to the Complaint on July 1, 2013.
 On July 30, 2013, the plaintiff moved to remand the action to state court.
-The Company's response to that motion was filed on August 19, 2013, and the motion is set to be heard on September 9, 2013.
+The Company's response to that motion was filed on August 19, 2013.